top of page

 Light! - Flashlights/Candles

-For most soldiers it was next to impossible to get a flashlight, there was huge shortages in supply and the demand was vast.
-For most soldiers at night they had to reply on the good ol' candle.
-These again were always in demand and would often be request in mail sent home.
-Usually one of the most commonly requested items, secondary to food and things like gloves and scarves.
+For most soldiers it was next to impossible to get a flashlight as there were huge shortages in supply and the demand was vast.
+Most soldiers had to reply on the good ol' candle at night.
+These were always in demand and would often be requested in mail sent home - one of the most commonly requested items, secondary to food and things like gloves and scarves.

 SAM_6848.JPG